bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-breaking-changes.md

 }
 ```

-Caller can use such structs without calling constructor or initializing the local to `default` (as long as all public fields will be setup):
+Caller can use such structs without calling constructor or initializing the local to `default` (as long as all public fields are setup):
 ```csharp
 ExampleStruct example;
 example.X = 1;